TomeMD/CPUPowerSeer/README.md

 ```
 With the following meaning:
 - `EXP-NAME`: User desired name.
 - `TYPE-OF-EXPERIMENT`: The type of experiment run during that period.
-It can take 3 values: STRESS-TEST if it's a stress test, IDLE if it's a period in which the CPU is idle and REAL-VALUES if it's a period in which test data was obtained.
+It can take 3 values: STRESS-TEST if it's a stress test, IDLE if it's a period in which the CPU is idle and CUSTOM if it's a diferent period.
 - `DATE-START` and `DATE-STOP`: Timestamp of the beginning or end of the experiment in UTC format `%Y-%m-%d %H:%M:%S%z`.